 Try to condemn if you see people trying to camp at Chandratal lake and ask them politely to respect the laws and nature to preserve the site for upcoming generations.
-Seek help of locals in case you feel you may end up in trouble.
+Seek the help of locals if you feel you may end up in trouble.

 4. Camp near a water stream and where the wind will hit you less

 Firstly, camp in Spiti & Kinnaur at a place which is near some water stream but at the same time, a bit higher from it just in case the water level rises due to inclement weather or flash floods.
 Make sure you check the site for any past signs of flash floods around it.

 Secondly, you should choose a camping site where the wind will least hit your camps.
 You do not want to scuffle in the middle of the night and see your camps rooted out.

 5. Check overnight weather before camping in Kinnaur & Spiti